-For the seventh year we will explore aspects of faith, spirituality, courage, love, evil, forgiveness, and redemption through the lens of film.
-We have a number of exciting changes in our upcoming programs.
+For the eighth year we will explore aspects of faith, spirituality, courage, love, evil, forgiveness, and redemption through the lens of film.

 Movies begin promptly at 6:30 p.m.
 Discussion will follow the movie.
 Tea, coffee and snacks will be served.
 We invite you to come early with friends and bring a sandwich.